How Much Does It Cost to Refinish Hardwood Floors?

 Q. Should I refinish or replace my hardwood floor?

-On average, new flooring installation costs 50 percent more than the cost to refinish a hardwood floor.
+On average, new flooring installation costs 50 percent more than hardwood floor refinishing.
 However, not all flooring can be refinished.
-Homeowners should consult a professional to determine whether their floor can be refinished or whether it needs to be completely replaced.
+Homeowners are advised to consult a professional to determine whether their floor can be refinished or whether it needs to be completely replaced.

 Q. How often should I refinish my hardwood floor?

 Hardwood floors start showing their age around 10 years after installation.
-It’s recommended to refinish floors every 7 to 10 years, depending on the extent of the damage.
+It’s recommended that homeowners refinish their floors every 7 to 10 years, depending on the extent of the damage.
 Hardwood flooring can be refinished between 4 and 10 times, depending on the thickness of the wood.
 A flooring professional can advise homeowners on the best course of action for their floors.

 Q. Does refinishing floors produce a lot of dust?

 Yes.
-Once the project begins, be prepared for a lot of dust.
+Once the project begins, homeowners are advised to be prepared for a lot of dust.
 Many contractors offer dustless refinishing with a machine that vacuums up the dust as the floor is refinished.
 It will take care of most of the dust, but no refinishing process is entirely dust-free.
 Dustless refinishing also comes with a higher cost than traditional refinishing.

 Q. What is the best way to clean hardwood floors?